 8 Ways Nutritionists Bounce Back After a BingeArticle posted in: Diet & Nutrition

 Ignorance is definitely bliss when it comes to food.
-For example, if you don’t know there are over 1000 calories and loads of of fat in ONE slice of Pumpkin Pecan Cheesecake, it’s easy to enjoy every morsel.
+For example, if you don’t know there are over 1000 calories and loads of fat in ONE slice of Pumpkin Pecan Cheesecake, it’s easy to enjoy every morsel.
 Nutritionists, however, know that singular slice of cheesecake accounts for nearly 75 percent of the average person’s daily caloric intake.
 And even if nutritionists don’t know the particulars of a certain food, they know to ask for nutrition facts before eating or recommending it.
 Nutritionists also know that an occasional binge is inevitable, but that doesn’t mean you shouldn’t get right back on track.

 It takes years of training and education to learn what constitutes a balanced diet and how one can achieve a lifetime of optimal health from the foods they eat.
 Yet even nutritionists get off track and overindulge.
-It’s happened to Registered Dietician Courtney McCormick.
+It’s happened to Registered Dietitian Courtney McCormick.
 How does she bounce back from a binge?

 Check out eight easy ways nutritionists bounce back from a binge:

 What shouldn’t you do after a binge?
 Feel guilty.
 “It happens to all of us,” says McCormick.
 “If you find yourself overindulging a bit too much, don’t beat yourself up over it,” she says.
 Recognize your mistake and tell yourself things will be different at the next meal or special occasion.
 When that occasion arises, ask a friend or loved one to help hold you accountable.